 “While we have seen differences in opioid overdose rates and opioid treatment rates before, to our knowledge this study for the first time quantifies those differences by the race of the patient.
 In order to address these lower rates of accessing treatment for Black residents, we need to better understand the many factors influencing the different pathways to treatment,” said Dan Dooley, Director of the Research and Evaluation Office at BPHC and lead author of the data brief.

-According to the brief, the odds of receiving subsequent substance use disorder treatment within 30 days following a hospital patient encounter for opioid overdose were 29% lower for Black residents throughout Massachusetts than for their White counterparts; this difference was statistically significant (p<0.05).
-Among Boston residents, the odds were 58% lower for Black residents in comparison with White residents adjusting for other important risk factors (e.g. age, sex and insurance coverage), and this difference was statistically significant.
+According to the brief, the odds of receiving subsequent substance use disorder treatment within 30 days following a hospital patient encounter for opioid overdose were 22% and 24% lower, respectively, for Black and Hispanic residents throughout Massachusetts in comparison to their White counterparts; these differences were statistically significant (p<0.05).
+Among Boston residents, the odds of receiving subsequent treatment within 30 days following a HPE for OOD was 49% lower for Black residents and 31% lower for Hispanic residents in comparison with White residents adjusting for other important risk factors, and this difference was statistically significant.

 The study was a collaboration between MDPH and BPHC researchers, who analyzed 2011-2015 hospital and substance use treatment data, as well as other data sources originally linked as part of the Chapter 55 opioid analytical dataset now identified as The Massachusetts Public Health Data (PHD) Warehouse.
 Managed by MPDH, the PHD partner program supports a unique collaboration between public, private, and non-profit organizations to analyze population health trends with a focus on fatal and non-fatal opioid overdoses, and other public health priorities.